martinvlk/ghcjs-node-minimal/README.md

 # Haskell + Node.js Minimal Sample
-Demonstrates a minimal Haskell code to produce a working (JavaScript only) nodejs application, also showing off how to depend on other nodejs modules.
+Demonstrates a minimal Haskell code to produce a working (JavaScript only) nodejs application, also shows how to depend on other nodejs modules.

 We are basically writing an equivalent to this JavaScript code: